 The Hiller XH-44 was donated to the Smithsonian Institution and has been on public display at the National Air and Space Museum for over 25 years.
 The XH-44 was designed and built by 18-year-old entrepreneur Stanley Hiller Jr. and his team in a small automotive garage in Oakland, California.

-On July 4, 1944 after several engineering setbacks and teaching himself to fly, Mr. Hiller flew the “Hiller-copter,” as it was called for the first time.
-The flight took place inside the Memorial Stadium on the Berkeley Campus of the University of California.
+On July 4, 1944, after several engineering setbacks and teaching himself to fly, Mr. Hiller flew the “Hiller-copter,” as it was called, for the first time.
+The flight occurred inside the Memorial Stadium on the Berkeley Campus of the University of California.

 The XH-44 achieved many firsts.
-It was the first successful coaxial rotor helicopter to fly in America, the first to use all metal rotor blades, and the first helicopter to be built on the west coast.
+It was the first successful coaxial rotor helicopter to fly in America, the first to use all metal rotor blades, and the first helicopter to be built on the West Coast.
 The coaxial rotor system has two sets of rotor blades – one mounted over the other and turning in opposite directions.
-This unique design was chosen by Mr. Hiller to eliminate the need for an anti-torque tail rotor, which can use as much as 10% of the power from the engine.
+Mr. Hiller chose this unique design to eliminate the need for an anti-torque tail rotor, which can use as much as 10% of the power from the engine.